-- Severe pain, numbness and tingling in your hands and feet (peripheral neuropathy)
+- Pain, numbness, and tingling in your hands and feet

 When to see a doctor

 Churg-Strauss syndrome is rare, and it's more likely that these symptoms have some other cause.
 But it's important that your doctor evaluate them.
-When the condition is diagnosed and treated early, it's more like that you'll have a good outcome and a reduced risk of complications from the disease and its treatment.
+Early diagnosis and treatment improve the chances of a good outcome.

-The exact cause of Churg-Strauss syndrome is unknown.
-It's likely that an overactive immune system response is triggered by a combination of genes and environmental factors, such as allergens or certain medications.
-Instead of simply protecting against invading organisms such as bacteria and viruses, the immune system overreacts and targets healthy tissue, causing widespread inflammation.
+The cause of Churg-Strauss syndrome is largely unknown.
+It's likely that a combination of genes and environmental factors, such as allergens or certain medications, triggers an overactive immune system response.
+Instead of protecting against invading bacteria and viruses, the immune system targets healthy tissue, causing widespread inflammation.

 - Peripheral nerve damage.
-Peripheral nerves extend throughout your body, connecting your organs, glands, muscles, and skin with your spinal cord and brain.
-Churg-Strauss syndrome can damage the nerves in your hands and feet (peripheral neuropathy), leading to numbness, burning and loss of function.
+Churg-Strauss syndrome can damage the nerves in your hands and feet, leading to numbness, burning and loss of function.

 - Heart disease.
-Heart-related complications of Churg-Strauss syndrome include inflammation of the membrane surrounding your heart (pericarditis), inflammation of the muscular layer of your heart wall (myocarditis), heart attack and heart failure.
+Heart-related complications of Churg-Strauss syndrome include inflammation of the membrane surrounding your heart, inflammation of the muscular layer of your heart wall, heart attack and heart failure.

-- Kidney (renal) damage.
-If Churg-Strauss syndrome affects your kidneys, you may develop glomerulonephritis.
-This is a kidney disease that hampers your kidneys' filtering ability, leading to a buildup of waste products in your bloodstream (uremia).
-Kidney failure is uncommon.
+- Kidney damage.
+If Churg-Strauss syndrome affects your kidneys, you can develop glomerulonephritis.
+This disease hampers your kidneys' filtering ability, leading to a buildup of waste products in your bloodstream.